devans1913/LIRI-BOT/README.md

 LIRI will use the text from “random.txt” and call on of LIRI’s commands.
 It should run Spotify-this-song for “I want it That way”.

-## Development

-We wanted to create a personal drone portfolio/platform for drone enthusiast to share their work, upload content and tag it with a location.
-In knowing the location, users are also able to access the weather to determine if it is appropriate to fly.

 ## Technologies used:

 * Spotify API